clayne/SSEModdingGuide/README.md

 # Downloading and Installing Mods

-A majority of your mods will come from Nexus.
-Most mods will typically follow the same installation procedures but there are a few exceptions that require additional setup.
-Be sure to **always read the mod's description page** before installing any mods; the mod page may include information such as instructions, documentations for compatability with other mods, or frequently asked questions (FAQs).
+Most of your mods will come from Nexus.
+Mods will typically follow the same installation procedures but there are a few exceptions that require additional setup.
+Be sure to **always read the mod's description page** before installing any mods; the mod page may include information such as instructions, documentations for compatibility with other mods, or frequently asked questions (FAQs).

 This section will demonstrate how to use MO2 and Nexus to download and install mods.
 The information below will explain the general procedures for installing a mod.
-Given the nature of some mods, the procedures below may very.
+Given the nature of some mods, the procedures below may vary.

 1. On the mod page, click the **Files** tab.